any distinct time period in a sequence of events

 intolerable beam of light.

-any of numerous evergreen trees or shrubs having red cup-shaped berries and flattened needlelike leaves
+evergreen tree or shrub having red cup-shaped berries

 A big lit globe shone on either side of the doorway, above twin frost-tipped

 yews, which in turn set off a short, wide staircase.

 to move or cause to move in a sinuous or circular course

 Out of this trickled blood, which he watched

 meander to the edge of his hand.